 The activities of the Company, principally the acquisition and exploration of properties prospective for petroleum and natural gas, are financed through the completion of equity transactions such as equity offerings and the exercise of stock options and warrants.
-For the year ended December 31, 2013, the Company completed a private placement raising gross proceeds of \$154,680.
-In addition, the Company received a loan of \$200,000 from Mendel Ekstein, the CEO and the President of the Company, for a term of 12 months, which principal will bear no interest (but will bear interest at a rate of 30% per annum in the case of a default), which was repaid in January 2014.
+For the year ended December 31, 2014, the Company raised gross proceeds of \$1,315,600 by issuing 8,770,666 Units.

+In fiscal 2013, the Company received a loan of \$200,000 from Mendel Ekstein, the CEO and the President of the Company, for a term of 12 months, which principal would bear no interest (but would bear interest at a rate of 30% per annum in the case of a default), which was repaid in January 2014.
+Upon repayment of the loan, the Company paid a financing fee of \$22,290.

 There is no assurance that future equity capital or debt will be available to the Company in the amounts or at the times desired or on terms that are acceptable, if at all.
 See "Risk Factors" below.

 The Company has no operating revenues, and therefore must utilize its current cash reserves, funds obtained from the exercise of warrants and stock options and other financing transactions to maintain its capacity to meet ongoing operating activities.
-As of December 31, 2013, the Company had 89,274,243 common shares issued and outstanding, 8,400,002 options and 4,387,524 warrants outstanding, which would raise \$1,567,503 if exercised in full.
+As of December 31, 2014, the Company had 100,021,099 common shares issued and outstanding, 9,730,002 options that would raise \$1,663,800 and 12,225,732 warrants outstanding that would raise \$2,582,026, if exercised in full.
 This is not anticipated until the market price of the Company's traded common shares increases.

-Cash used in operating activities was \$636,280 for the year ended December 31, 2013.
-Operating activities were affected by the net decrease in non-cash working capital balances of \$28,215 because of a decrease in amounts receivable and other assets of \$8,488 and an increase in accounts payable and accrued liabilities of \$40,356.
-The Company also recorded depreciation of equipment of \$6,563, premium on flow-through shares of \$13,143, accretion expense of \$26,173, deferred income tax recovery of \$33,192 and share-based payment of \$480,917.
+Cash and cash equivalents used in operating activities was \$992,251 for the year ended December 31, 2014.
+Operating activities were affected by the net decrease in non-cash working capital balances of \$392,683 because of an increase in tax credit receivable of \$163,403, an increase in amounts receivable and other assets of \$60,640, a decrease in accounts payable and accrued liabilities of \$167,872 and an increase of \$768 in reclamation bond.
+The Company also recorded depreciation of equipment of \$15,268, accretion expense of \$4,265, change in unrealized foreign exchange loss of \$2,089 and share-based payment of \$605,350.

-Cash provided by financing activities was \$903,844 for the year ended December 31, 2013.
+Cash and cash equivalents provided by financing activities was \$945,578 for the year ended December 31, 2014.
 As mentioned previously, the CEO provided \$200,000 to the Company. \$185,000 was provided in Q1 2013 and \$15,000 was provided in Q4 2012.
-During the year ended December 31, 2013, the Company received \$250,000 from the Private Placement that closed on December 28, 2012.
-The Company also received \$152,680 from the Private Placement that closed on June 27, 2013.
-In addition, the Company received \$316,164 in advances from a private placement that closed subsequent to the year ended December 31, 2013.
-See "Subsequent Events" below.
+This was repaid in full in January 2014.
+In addition, the Company received net proceeds from a private placement of \$947,958 and net proceeds from warrant exercises of \$197,620.

 To date, the cash resources of the Company are held with two major Canadian chartered banks.
-The Company has no debt other than an outstanding loan to an officer and director of the Company which bears zero interest, except in the case of default.
+The Company has no debt.
 Its credit and interest rate risk is minimal.
 Accounts payable and accrued liabilities are short-term and non-interest-bearing.

 The Company's liquidity risk from financial instruments is minimal as surplus cash is invested in investment grade term deposit certificates.
-As of December 31, 2013, surplus cash was invested in bank-backed guaranteed investment certificates worth \$10,000, and this amount was included in cash and cash equivalents.
+As of December 31, 2014, surplus cash was invested in bank-backed guaranteed investment certificates worth \$10,000, and this amount was included in cash and cash equivalents.

-Current liabilities increased to \$512,023 at December 31, 2013, from \$289,075 at December 31, 2012, primarily due to a loan of \$185,000 received from the CEO.
-The total loan balance at December 31, 2013, amounted to \$200,000 (December 31, 2012 - \$15,000).
-This loan was paid in January 2014.
+Current liabilities decreased to \$148,416 at December 31, 2014, from \$512,023 at December 31, 2013, primarily due to a loan of \$200,000 received from the CEO.
+This loan was repaid in January 2014.